-Bird & Bird LLP 12 New Fetter Lane London, EC4A 1JP United Kingdom Tel: +44 20 7415 6000
+Bird & Bird LLP Tel: +44 20 7415 6000

+12 New Fetter Lane Email: katharine.stephens@twobirds.com London, EC4A 1JP LinkedIn: www.linkedin.com/in/katharinestephens United Kingdom
-Email: katharine.stephens@twobirds.com

-URL: www.twobirds.com

 Patrick Brown is an Associate in the London Intellectual Property Group, specialising in life sciences and patent litigation.
 Patrick previously was part of the Intellectual Property team in Bird & Bird's Sydney office.
-He has a background in synthetic organic chemistry, with a Bachelor of Science (Hons) in Chemistry from the Australian National University, a Ph.D. in chemistry from the University of Edinburgh and experience working as a research chemist for a multinational pharmaceutical company.
+He has a background in synthetic organic chemistry, with a Bachelor of Science (Hons) in Chemistry from the Australian National University, a Ph.D. in chemistry from the University of Edinburgh and experience working as a research chemist in the pharmaceutical sector.

-Bird & Bird LLP 12 New Fetter Lane London, EC4A 1JP United Kingdom Tel: +44 20 7415 6000
+Bird & Bird LLP 12 New Fetter Lane London, EC4A 1JP United Kingdom

+Tel: +44 20 7415 6000